jeff-k/cbgb/README.md

 # cbgb
 Coloured de Bruijn Graph Builder (& other methods for updating graph-edges)

-This is a reference implementation for exploring graph algorithms on small genome de Bruin graph assemblies.
+This is a reference implementation for experimenting with graph algorithms on small genome de Bruin graph assemblies.
 There is no intention to support succinct datastructures.